denevell/Natch-Android/README.md

 ## Done, needs UI test

+* I should delete a thread from within the thread page
 * I should load the posts in a thread after it's clicked on
 * I should add a post to a thread
 * I should delete post from a thread